 Beothuk Native Extinction Although many of the details have been lost since the 1600's and 1700's, the disappearance of a distinct nation of people, the indigenous Beothuk of Newfoundland, remains a tragic chapter in Canadian History.
-Separating truth from old rumours and hearsay is difficult, but the century-long culture clash between early European settlers to Newfoundland and the native Beothuk already there resulted in total extinction of the latter.
+Separating truth from old rumours and hearsay is difficult, but the century-long culture clash between early European settlers to Newfoundland and the native Beothuk living there resulted in total extinction of the latter.
 Not a single descendant of these Beothuk people, whose language and culture were rich and successful, remains today.
 Canadian Disasters (1985 edition) has the story.

 Boys in Red (see transportation disasters below)

 Brighton Train Derailment and Fire (See Train Disasters below)